Sev Ohanian: 2018–present: Searching and beyond

 Ohanian co-wrote the script and produced the film Searching with his often collaborators co-writer and director Aneesh Chaganty, and fellow producer Natalie Qasabian.
-Searching premiered at Sundance 2018 and was theatrically released in August by Sony Screen Gems making over $75M worldwide.
-The film starred John Cho and Debra Messing, and won the Sundance NEXT Audience Award as well as the Alfred P. Sloan Feature Film Award.
+Searching premiered at Sundance 2018, and was theatrically released in August by Sony Screen Gems, making over $75 million worldwide against an $880,000 budget.
+The film starred John Cho and Debra Messing, and won the Sundance NEXT Audience Award, as well as the Alfred P. Sloan Feature Film Award.
 Ohanian was the recipient of the Sundance Institute/Amazon Studios Narrative Producers Award.

 Ohanian co-wrote and produced the film Run, which sold to Lionsgate after a bidding war.
 Run, which stars Sarah Paulson and Kiera Allen, was released in 2020 on Hulu, dropping plans for a wide theatrical release because of the worldwide coronavirus outbreak.
+In its opening weekend, it broke records as Hulu's most-watched film premiere.

 In 2018, Ohanian partnered with Ryan Coogler and Zinzi Coogler to form a production company, Proximity Media.
-They have so far produced Space Jam: A New Legacy, starring LeBron James and the Looney Tunes, and the Academy Award-winning Judas and the Black Messiah, starring Daniel Kaluuya and Lakeith Stanfield.
-They are in development on a number of other projects, including a film adaptation of the critically acclaimed Bitter Root comics.
+They have so far produced and performed rewrites on Space Jam: A New Legacy, starring LeBron James and the Looney Tunes, the Academy Award-winning Judas and the Black Messiah, starring Daniel Kaluuya and Lakeith Stanfield, and Creed III, directed by and starring Michael B. Jordan.
+Creed III opened to $100.4 million globally, setting a franchise box office record, and went on to gross over $276 million worldwide.

 In August 2019, Ohanian was announced as a producer of Missing alongside Natalie Qasabian and Aneesh Chaganty.
-The movie will feature a new set of characters from the first movie and be directed by Will Merrick and Nick Johnson who will co-write the screenplay based on a treatment by Ohanian and Chaganty.
+The movie was directed by Will Merrick and Nick Johnson, who co-wrote the screenplay based on a treatment by Ohanian and Chaganty.

-In January 2021, Ohanian was announced as an executive producer on the HBO Max show The Future, a one-hour sci-fi tech drama based on Dan Frey's book The Future is Yours.

-In February 2021, it was announced Ohanian's company Proximity Media has signed a 5-year exclusive TV deal with Disney.
-Also in 2021, Ohanian was selected by the Hollywood Reporter for their annual 35 under 35 Rising Executives list.
+In February 2021, it was announced Ohanian's company Proximity Media has signed a five-year exclusive TV deal with Disney.
+Also in 2021, Ohanian was selected by The Hollywood Reporter for their annual 35 under 35 Rising Executives list.
 Notably his sister, Ramela Ohanian, was also selected for the list.

+In 2025, Ohanian produced Sinners alongside Ryan Coogler and Zinzi Coogler.
+The film was critically acclaimed and has grossed over $366 million at the global box office.

+In August 2025, Ohanian was announced as one of Variety's 41 leaders under 40.
+In September, the Armenian Film Society inducted Ohanian into its Armenian Film Hall of Fame, and was awarded keys to the city of Glendale.